Made with a graham cracker and toasty pecan crust, these creamy pumpkin pie bars are irresistible. Like pumpkin pie, but so much easier!

 - Pecan Pie Bars

 When it comes to pumpkin, keep it simple!
 These bars or any of the above recipes would also be a welcome addition to your lineup of Thanksgiving pies.
-Pies can be time consuming, and we can all use an easy alternative now and then!
+Although I love a hearty slice of apple pie or pecan pie, I know full pies can be time consuming and we can all use an easy alternative now and then!

 Print